royto/kalliope_neuron_netatmo/README.md

 ## Synopsis

 This neuron allows to control your netatmo devices.
-*Only energy devices are currently supported*
+*Only energy and weather devices are currently supported*

 You'll need a netatmo account and developer id to use the module.
 See Getting the Netatmo developper id on how to do it.